bredelings/BayesianEstimatorSelfing/README.md

 However, the gynodioecious model module (Gyno.hs) and the androdiecious model module (Andro.hs) require additional information, such as (for example) field observations on the fraction of hermaphrodites.
-Therefore, the user most modify these modules to add this information before attempting to run these models.
+Therefore, the user most edit these modules to add this information before attempting to run these models.
 This manual describes how to add information, but is not a substitute for understanding something about the structure of the model.